-GM fund says death toll hits 21
+GM ignition death toll hits 21

 The independent compensation fund overseeing those hurt or killed as a result of defective ignition switches in General Motors Co. cars said Monday it has approved 21 death claims.